Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

 Besides the pressure, you'll want to keep an eye on the tread of your tires.
 That is the outermost part of the tire, where the rubber meets the road.
 That outer rubber will grind down over time, and once it gets too low, it won't matter how well you maintain the air pressure in each tire, you'll still lose fuel efficiency and safety.

 Thankfully, it's super-simple to check your tires.
 Just grab any shiny penny with honest Abe's head showing on it.
 Place the penny with Lincoln's head upside down, in between the tire tread.
 If you can barely see Abraham's chin, then your tire tread is virtually brand new still.
 If you can see more than half of Lincoln's face, your tread is getting extremely low.
-Any lower than that and your tires are balding, which presents extra danger in extreme weather conditions.
-It's best to replace your tires when you can see Lincoln's hairline, so that you don't risk a blowout or lack of traction in the rain or snow.
+Any lower than that and your tires are balding, which presents an extra danger in extreme weather conditions.
+It's best to replace your tires when you can see Lincoln's hairline so that you don't risk a blowout or lack of traction in the rain or snow.

 2. Consistent Maintenance: Happy Cars = Happy Wallets